LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/catch_3.rst

 definition.
 This built-in meta-predicate is declared as a private method and thus cannot be used as a message to an object.

+This method can also be used in grammar rules.
+In this case, the meta-arguments are interpreted as grammar rule bodies.

 Modes and number of proofs
 --------------------------